RunnerOnFoot/practical_sql/README.md

 # practical_sql log

-## 2nd Edition A Beginner’s Guide to Storytelling with Data by Anthony DeBarros
+A Beginner’s Guide to Storytelling with Data, 2nd Edition

+by Anthony DeBarros